Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 }
 ```

 The Ball class extends Sprite.
-You must call super() and provide any needed parameters to the super class.
-Notice Ball impelements the render() method.
+You must call super() and provide any needed parameters to the superclass.
+Notice Ball implements the render() method.

 Think about any other properties that are shared across all of the Objects, you can move these properties into Node.
-In this way you will only have to edit or work with these in one place.
+In this way, you will only have to edit or work with these in one place.

 If there is a default implementation for a method that is used by most child classes you can implement this in the parent.
 When a child class implements a method that exists in the parent this called overriding.
 When you override a method you are using the child's method over the parent's.